-- outlines the relevant offence/s, pending charges, or professional conduct reports that led to you being issued with an Interim Negative Notice
+- outlines the relevant offence/s, pending charges, or professional conduct determinations or findings that led to you being issued with an Interim Negative Notice

-- lists all other offences or professional conduct reports
+- lists all other offences or professional conduct determinations or findings

 - explains how and when to make a submission.

 In your submission, you will have the opportunity to respond to the information the department intends to rely upon to make a final decision, and to explain why you believe you should pass or retain your Check.
-You must provide the submission by the due date or you will lose the opportunity to do so.
+You must provide the submission by the due date stipulated in the letter, or the department will not consider it.

 You may wish to seek legal advice to assist you in preparing your submission.
 If you are unable to make your submission in writing, please contact the department to arrange another way of making your submission.

 Any information you give in your submission cannot be used as evidence against you in a criminal proceeding or a proceeding to impose a penalty.
 However, the information can be used against you in proceedings for a breach of the Working with Children Act 2005 (the Act), or a proceeding for providing false or misleading information in your submission.

 The department will consider your submission before making a final decision.

 If you fail to make a submission by the due date, you will automatically be issued with a Negative Notice.